 President Barack Obama in January rejected a permit application from TransCanada Corp.
 (TRP), the project’s sponsor, after Nebraska officials raised concerns that the pipeline could threaten the Ogallala aquifer.
 The Obama administration is reviewing a revised proposal.

 Romney’s plan also would give states control over energy production on millions of acres of land now under federal authority, as well as open territory off the coasts of Virginia and the Carolinas to oil and gas producers for the first time.
 Companies drilling on federal lands include Exxon Mobil Corp.
-(XOM), Hess Corp.
-(HES) and Continental Resources Inc. (CLR)
+(XOM:US), Hess Corp.
+(HES:US) and Continental Resources Inc. (CLR:US)

 These “opportunities have existed for a long time, we just haven’t taken advantage of them,” Romney told the crowd in Hobbs.